Hindenburg Research: Nikola report

 In September 2020, Hindenburg Research published a report on the Nikola Corporation, a company which had teamed up with General Motors to produce hydrogen and battery powered electric trucks, alleging the company of being "an intricate fraud built on dozens of lies" and argued that its founder, Trevor Milton, was responsible for much of the fraudulent activities.
 Following the release of the report, Nikola's stock dropped by 40% and a Securities and Exchange Commission (SEC) inquiry was opened.
 While Milton initially disputed the allegations, he later resigned from his position as Executive Chairman and was eventually found guilty of wire and securities fraud.
 In November 2020, Nikola stated that they had "incurred significant expenses as a result of the regulatory and legal matters relating to the Hindenburg Report.”
 On February 19, 2025, the company filled for Chapter 11 Bankruptcy, as a result of Hindenburg Research's report.

 Clover Health report and Chamath Palihapitiya

 Hindenburg released a report about Medicare Advantage plan of Clover Health in February 2021, claiming that the company neglected to inform investors about it being under investigation by the Department of Justice.
 The report also argued that billionaire stock promoter and entrepreneur Chamath Palihapitiya neglected his due diligence and misled investors as he took the company public via special purpose acquisition company.
-Hindenburg disclosed that it has no short or long positions in Clover.
+Hindenburg disclosed that it had no short or long positions in Clover.
 Immediately following its publishing, Clover Health dismissed the accusations in the report and also stated it received a notice from the SEC.